 In this doc, we'll provide advice on how to use dispatch to submit evidence for a dispute.

-- To start with, we cannot emphasize enough that you should contact the customer first and make an inquiry into the dispute.
-You will be surprised how a quick email can often sort out a misunderstanding!
+We cannot emphasize enough that you should contact the customer first and make an inquiry into the dispute.
+You will be surprised how a quick email can often sort out a misunderstanding.

 "We noticed that on Date, you disputed a $00.00 charge for a ride at Time.
 We wanted to reach out and make sure everything was alright with your purchase and see if there's anything we can do to resolve any problems you might have had.
 Alternately, if the dispute was a mistake, you could easily withdraw it by calling the number on the back of your credit card.
 Thanks so much -- we really appreciate your business and look forward to working with you!”

-Important Detail: When a dispute is initiated the charged amount will be automatically refunded to this customer (do not initiate a refund yourself) as the bank reviews the charges.
-The bank typically takes about a month or so to review the dispute to determine if the charge was indeed authorized by the customer.
-If the dispute is overturned, the money will be returned to your account.
+Important Detail: When a dispute is initiated the charged amount will be automatically refunded to this customer (do not initiate a refund yourself) as the bank reviews the charges along with a $15 dispute fee that will be invoiced to you.
+The bank typically takes about 1-3 months to review the dispute to determine if the charge was indeed authorized by the customer.
+If the dispute is overturned, the money (including the $15 dispute fee) will be returned to your account.

 When submitting disputes, there are some details automatically provided